hendo12/Simple/README.md

   - Get Ups title and counter
   - Incrememnt/decrement buttons for swings and get ups
   - Start/end button
-  - Save workouts to local storage
+  - Save workouts to local storage?

   Features to grow into: